Skip to Main Content

 Our Governance

-AHLA is governed by a Board of Directors consisting of 23 board members.
-The Board of Directors typically meets twice a year in person and several times virtually.
-Board members serve on the following Committees:
+AHLA is governed by a 23-member Board of Directors, which typically meets twice a year in person and several times virtually.
+Directors serve on the following Board Committees:

 • Education